What is photodynamic therapy?

 - Bring dark sunglasses, gloves, a wide brimmed hat, long pants, socks, shoes, and a long-sleeved shirt to wear after your appointment.
 Clothing should be light in color and the fabric should be tightly woven.

 - For at least 30 days after you get the drug, limit your time outdoors, especially when the sun’s rays are strongest (between about 10 am and 4 pm).
-When you do go outside, cover as much skin as you can, even on cloudy days and when you are in the car.
+Cover your skin when you do go outside, even on cloudy days and when you are in the car.

-- Try to do most daily errands after sundown.
+- Try to do your daily errands after sundown.

-- Do not expose your skin to reading lamps, exam lamps (like those used in a dentist’s office)
+- Do not expose your skin to reading lamps or exam lamps (like those used in a dentist’s office).

 Swelling: Swelling in the treated area can lead to pain in the chest or back.
 If the esophagus is treated, it may lead to narrowing (stricture) of the esophagus, which could cause problems swallowing.
 Treatment of the breathing tubes or lungs could lead to trouble breathing.
 If you notice any of these problems, let your doctor know right away.

 Other possible side effects: Side effects depend on the part of the body being treated.
-If the esophagus is treated, possible side effects include nausea, vomiting, fever, dehydration, headache, and hiccups.
+If the esophagus is treated, possible side effects include nausea, vomiting, fever, dehydration, headache, scarring and narrowing of the esophagus, hiccups, trouble swallowing, and fluid collecting around the lungs.
 In people treated for lung cancer, possible side effects include shortness of breath, coughing up blood, fever, pneumonia, and bronchitis.

-If you are treated with porfimer sodium, ask your doctor which side effects you need to report right away and what phone number to call if you have problems after regular office hours.
+If you are treated with porfimer sodium, ask your doctor which side effects you might expect and which you need to report right away.
+Get the phone number to call if you have problems after regular office hours.